 Beef Bones – Where to Get Them

-A quick note, when it comes to making beef bone broth you may wonder “where do I get bones?” or “what bones do I use?”.
-To answer these questions, for me, we get a half a cow worth of beef from a farm in upstate NY.
+To answer these questions, for me, we get a half a cow worth of beef from a local farm.
 I understand that may not be possible for some.
-So, your options are to check with your local butcher, or you can actually order bones for making bone broth online here: BONES.
+So, your options are to check with your local butcher, or you can actually order bones for making bone broth online.
 Items go in and out of stock, so if they are out of stock just check back.
 And you will be supporting small business by ordering from them.

-As far as what type of cow bones to use when making homemade beef broth you want to go with bones from grass fed cows.
-The simple answer is to use beef soup bones.
-But you can also add in marrow bones or short ribs too.
 I like to use a combination of beef soup bones and short ribs.
 The short ribs just add a bit of meat to this bone broth recipe for flavor and we will use that meat when finished too.
 Once you have your bones we can get started.

-Roasting the Bones for Homemade Bone Broth
+Roasting the Beef Bones for Homemade Bone Broth

-Let’s start by preheating the oven to 400 degrees.
 Next, lay your bones out on a baking sheet lined with parchment paper.
 This is approximately 3lbs of beef bones, including the short ribs.
 These cow bones are still frozen as you can see.

-Go ahead and roast the bones for 15-20 minutes.
+Roast the bones for 15-20 minutes.
 Then remove the bones from the oven.

 Now it’s time to break out the Ninja Foodi.
 This thing is amazing!
 It is a pressure cooker, slow cooker, air fryer, dehydrator, and more all in one.
 It makes meal prep a breeze and last minute cooking ideas easy.
 If you don’t have one yet you can get it online here: Ninja Foodi.
 There is also a video review of the Foodi at the bottom of this pulled pork recipe.